adactiveasia/adsum-react-components/packages/adsum-screensaver-asia/README.md

     First thing to do is to import the action to file which you need the actions, for example app.js **import { ScreenSaverActions } from '@adactive/adsum-screensaver-asia';**

-    There is 2 redux prop actions that this component have:
+    There is 4 redux prop actions that this component have.
+Top 2 of that are mandatory to be applied tp make apps works well.

     - Action to close Screen Saver **(ScreenSaverActions.screenSaverClose)**
     - Action to restart the timer (mainly used to on main app div onClick) **(ScreenSaverActions.appClick)**
+    - Additional Custom Function you want when Screen Saver Close and Open **(ScreenSaverActions.customCloseFunction)** and **(ScreenSaverActions.customOpenFunction)**
+    - Action to force open Screen Saver usually useful when using screensaver as homepage (can run customopenfunction too) **(ScreenSaverActions.forceOpenScreenSaver)**

     Put these to actions on the **mapDispatchToProps**
     For Example: